 Procedure: Complying with EPA.gov "Look and Feel"

-This document outlines the procedures for standardizing the layout of EPA’s public access Web pages with a consistent “Look and Feel.”
-The “Look and Feel” specifications enable each Web page to be clearly identified on EPA’s public access Web site as belonging to EPA and ensure that each page has the required navigational and other design elements.
-Certain types of pages will meet the criteria for an exemption or may be waived from the “Look and Feel” specifications.
-The steps for requesting a waiver or exemption from using required specifications of the EPA “Look and Feel” are included.
+This procedure defines the requirement to use a standard layout for EPA’s public access webpages and Web applications so that they are published with a consistent “Look and Feel.”
+All public content pages or Web applications are required to use the One EPA Web look and feel.
+The “Look and Feel” enables each Web page to be clearly identified on EPA’s public access website as belonging to EPA and ensures that each page has the required navigational and other design elements.
+The steps for requesting a waiver or exemption from using required specifications of the EPA “Look and Feel” are included in this Procedure.

 On this page: